Meta tags can be a valuable tool in your SEO arsenal.

 - Twitter cards meta tags and Open Graph meta tags: to share your content on social media

-- Language meta-tags: to give an indication of the content language of the page
+- Language meta-tags: to indicate the content language of the page

 - Notranslate meta tag: to order Google to not automatically generate a translation